 Lack of knowledge and approval

 This applies if the testator did not know or approve the contents of their will.
-It is unlikely to apply when a will is signed in front of a solicitor (because it is the solicitor's job to make certain that his client fully understands) and instead usually applies to homemade wills.
+It is unlikely to apply when a will is signed in front of a solicitor (because it is the solicitor’s job to make certain that his client fully understands) and instead usually applies to homemade wills, but there are exceptions.
 A variety of factors are relevant, such as the length and complexity of the will, the testator’s ability to comprehend information and their ability to see the will.

 Undue influence is another reason that wills are often challenged.
 There are many behaviours which may amount to undue influence.
 In short it is a course of behaviour which is designed to put the testator under such pressure, that they feel they have no option but to change their will in order to keep the influencer content.